 Great capricorn beetle

 Nordens Ark’s first task was to develop a working rearing system that will be used when releases in Sweden begin.
 Through an agreement with Poland, Nordens Ark was given permission to collect 15 male great capricorn beetles and 15 females each year from 2012 to 2014.
-The reason for this is that the Swedish population is very fragile, so before having enough knowledge and experience the project choose not to move the Swedish population.
-The method is now working so in 2015 the project got permission to collect 5 male great Capricorn and 5 females each year from the Halltorp nature reserve on the island of Öland.
+The reason for this is that the Swedish population is very fragile, so before having enough knowledge and experience the project choose not to work with the Swedish population.
+A well functioned method has now been developed, so in 2015 the project got permission to collect 5 male and 5 females great capricorn each year from the Halltorp nature reserve.
 The collected beetles are taken to Nordens Ark’s breeding centre, where the adults mate under controlled conditions so that the eggs can be removed and placed individually.
 After a month at Nordens Ark the collected beetles are brought back to Halltorp nature reserve.

 The offspring of the great capricorn beetle raised at Nordens Ark will be released in restored habitat within the species former range.
 The long term goal of the project is to have a sustainable and viable population of the beetle in Sweden.

 In collaboration with